Size9.5 inches (24 cm)

 - Its back and upper sides are usually dark olive green blending to lavender, brown, copper, or orange or, in some individuals, an overall blue body sheen with yellow and green flecks on the sides.
 The bluegill has a white to yellow color on the belly.

-- Body is extremely laterally compressed and sometimes displays two blue streaks from its chin to the edge of its gill cover.
+- The body is extremely laterally compressed and sometimes displays two blue streaks from its chin to the edge of its gill cover.

 - Long, pointed pectoral (side) fins.

-- A breeding male’s color pattern is a blue head and back, a bright red-orange breast and belly, with black pelvic fins.
+- A breeding male’s color pattern has a blue head and back, a bright red-orange breast and belly, with black pelvic fins.

-A breeding bluegill male’s color pattern is a blue head and back, a bright red-orange breast and belly, with black pelvic fins.
+A breeding bluegill male’s color pattern has a blue head and back, a bright red-orange breast and belly, with black pelvic fins.

 - Adult feeds on snails, small crayfish, insects, spiders, worms, fish eggs and small minnows.

-- Juvenile feeds on crustaceans, insects and worms.
+- Juveniles feed on crustaceans, insects and worms.

-- Feeds primarily near vegetation or other cover.
+- Feeds primarily near vegetation or another cover.

 - This fish will shift from one feeding area to another quickly, depending on food abundance.
 When food is abundant it will eat larger prey items but will optimize its foraging strategy and be less selective when food is less abundant.

-- Bluegill is a North American fresh water fish that occurs in the St. Lawrence, Great Lakes and Mississippi River basins and from Quebec to northern Mexico.
+- Occurs in the St. Lawrence, Great Lakes and Mississippi River basins and from Quebec to northern Mexico.